Why hasn't Thailand recognized same-sex marriage? | DW | 24.12.2021

 Last month, the court ruled that Section 1448 of the Civil and Commercial Code — which only recognizes marriages between a man and a woman — does not violate the country's constitution.

-The ruling was met with rage and disappointment among members of the LGBTQ community, who said the court's decision demonstrated that prejudice and discrimination influenced the decisions of the judges.
+The ruling was met with rage and disappointment by members of LGBTQ communities, who said the court's decision demonstrated that prejudice and discrimination influenced the decisions of the judges.

-"I was frustrated, disappointed, and disheartened at the decision.
-Their rationale is archaic and discriminatory — not only against us but also women and men who do not want kids," said Nattawut.
+"I was frustrated, disappointed and disheartened at the decision.
+Their rationale is archaic and discriminatory — not only against us but also women and men who do not want kids," Nattawut said.
 "If we believe everyone is equal, why wouldn't we all be subject to the same law?"

 There has been some progress in recent years, with the Cabinet approving a bill in July 2020 that permits same-sex civil partnerships, although it has yet to be passed by parliament.